CameronHonis/Pathing/README.md

 # Welcome to pathing, an interactive pathfinding algorithm sandbox.

-How to start:
+## How to start:

-### 1. Build your template (Grid editor)
+### `1.
+Build your template (Grid editor)`
-A. Use the "box-select" tool to add/remove individual tiles in the grid.
+A. Use the "box-select" tool to add/remove individual tiles in the grid.\
-B. Use the "row-select" tool to add/remove full rows of tiles in the grid.
+B. Use the "row-select" tool to add/remove full rows of tiles in the grid.\
 C. Use the "column-select" tool to add/remove full columns of tiles in the grid.

-### 2. Throw the algorithm a curve-ball.
-(Obstacle editor)
+### `2.
+Throw the algorithm a curve-ball.
+(Obstacle editor)`
-A. Use the "wall" tool to add/remove walls that exist on grid tiles and block paths
+A. Use the "wall" tool to add/remove walls that exist on grid tiles and block paths.\
-B. Use the "start-flag" tool to change the starting position.
+B. Use the "start-flag" tool to change the starting position.\
 C. Use the "target-flag" tool to add/remove target positions.

-### 3. Pick your poison.
-(Algorithm selection)
+### `3.
+Pick your poison.
+(Algorithm selection)`
-A. Pick the algorithm you wish to use to solve for the shortest path to a target.
+A. Pick the algorithm you wish to use to solve for the shortest path to a target.\
-B. Use the speed slider to choose the playback speed of the algorithm simulation.
+B. Use the speed slider to choose the playback speed of the algorithm simulation.\
 C. Hit play and watch the magic happen!